Overview & Goals

 Youth Construction Academy

-Through partnerships with The Villages Charter High School, Leesburg High School , and South Lake High students start their construction curriculum at school to develop the competencies essential to the construction industry; such as, skills and knowledge related to safety practices, the proper use of hand and power tools, plan reading, and basic rough carpentry and framing.
+Through partnerships with The Villages Charter High School, Leesburg High School , South Lake High, & Eustis High School students start their construction curriculum at school to develop the competencies essential to the construction industry; such as, skills and knowledge related to safety practices, the proper use of hand and power tools, plan reading, and basic rough carpentry and framing.
 By the time the students advance into upper level courses, they are ready to get out on a Habitat job site and put into practice the skills they have mastered in school.

 Upper level students meet four days a week throughout the school year as part of a dedicated class period on an active construction site, under experienced supervision, and begin practicing the skills and processes involved in building a house.
 Over the course of a year, students from each partner school will have helped build a home – taking the project from raw land to roofing and been a major part of that progression.
 Through this partnership, these young adults are able to see the vast amounts of options that are available to them in the trades as well as appreciate what goes into the home-building process.
 At the end, they will receive a certificate of completion that will allow them to show future trade schools or industry employers that they have completed a recognized training program.
 Numerous community supporters and businesses come together to invest in the students learning process and help underwrite the cost of construction of the homes.
 Their contributions help ensure we deliver the most engaging and productive hands-on experience for the students and a well built affordable home for a family in need.

 The Youth Construction Academies are supported thanks to the generosity of

 Click below to view photos, building plans, community investors and more information on each school: